Richard-Hutch/Book-Management-System/README.md

 # Book-Management-System
-A console application for a fictitious book store to manage their stock
+A console application for a fictitious book store to manage their wares Made purely to refresh my basic knowledge on C++